How to Write an Observation Paper or Critique

 - Use vivid adjectives to describe qualities of the lighting, costuming, or other elements (cast cheerless shadows, donned gaudy colors and fabrics, carved intricate pathways)

-When offering your opinions of a specific element or how effectively the work is carried out, support these with specific examples from the work (and be wary of attempting to support opinion with blanket statements of belief – “The dancer was astonishing.
-She was an amazing turner and moved better than anyone else on stage.” vs. “The dancer was astonishing.
-Her turns had a serpentine fluidity, making her a standout every time she took the stage.”)
+When offering your opinions of a specific element or how effectively the work is carried out, support these with specific examples from the work (be wary of attempting to support opinion with blanket statements of belief – “The dancer is astonishing.
+She is an amazing turner and moves better than anyone else on stage.” vs. “The dancer is astonishing.
+Her turns have a serpentine fluidity, making her a standout every time she takes the stage.”)

-Sum up your overall experiences and thoughts about the performance.
+Sum up your overall experiences and thoughts about the performance or restate your thesis in more detail.

 Reading, Revising, and Polishing Your Work